import warnings

 def altaz(self, time, coord):

-"""Calculates the Altitude and Azimuth at a reference time for a coordinate.
+"""Calculates altitude and azimuth at a reference time for a coordinate.

 Parameters